MarcMogdanz/marcmogdanz.de/content/posts/guide-netherlands.md

 There are also some landlords who require the renter to take out home insurance by a clause in the rental contract, so check your contract if that's the case for you.
 It may also be required/relevant for you if you want to buy a property here on a mortgage.

 Personally I'm using [Lemonade](https://www.lemonade.com/nl/en/) because their app/website are both available fully in English, their [policy is open source](https://www.lemonade.com/nl/en/policy-two) and the same for everybody and they offer a combined home insurance and personal liability insurance.
-I'm paying around 6 Euro a month for both which in my books is a good deal.
+I'm paying around 6 EUR a month for both which in my books is a good deal.

 You can find a list of more companies offering home insurance over on the [expatica.com](https://www.expatica.com/nl/finance/insurance/home-insurance-in-the-netherlands-132194/#companies) site.